yaaen/SideScroller/README.md

 for this I think that's going to be the best layout for this

 Start Panel:
-start screen will open up on load can have different buttons for level select
+start screen will open up on load has different buttons for level select
-PROBLEM: buttons don't load onto screen properly
-        take a look I can't figure it out

 Game Panel:
-replaces Main Panel on the frame after "play" or something is selected
+replaces Start Panel on the frame after the level is selected

 notepad files for levels:
 program will read in from the notepad files and